 It is an innovative way of engaging our pupils to enjoy music, sounds and movement in a more organic and natural way.
 The pupils engaged more with each passing week.
 Where stillness is alien to some it became the norm in our pool when listening under the surface.

 Movement that is not usually apparent has started even outside of the pool in the time of the training but if the aquatic bodywork and underwater sounds help with any improvements in our pupils health wellbeing and learning experiences it's worth it.
-Joel & Steve are amazing practitioners and so easy to work with.
 It's been an amazing experience for both the pupils and the adults who took part in this training.

 Our charity, the Orpheus Centre, is an independent specialist college for young people with disabilities.
 Last academic year, we ran a project in partnership with Liquid Vibrations where our students devised, recorded and produced music to be used in musical hydrotherapy sessions for people with special needs.